Irene, Gauteng: Irene

 In 1908, General Jan Christiaan Smuts—needing a home for his growing family—bought a third of the original Doornkloof farm.
 He paid £300 for the wood and iron building which had served as the officers' mess of the British forces in Middelburg during the Anglo-Boer War, and transported it to the site at Doornkloof.
 After his death, Smuts' ashes were scattered on Smuts Koppie, the longtime site of the Smuts' family home, near Doornkloof.
 Today, the Smuts House Museum on the site illustrates the life-style and multi-faceted career of one of South Africa's most prominent historical figures.

 Irene was the site of one of the more than forty concentration camps where the British imprisoned the Boer (Afrikaner) women and children, whose homes had been destroyed as part of the British Army's 'scorched earth' policy during the Second Anglo-Boer War (1899-1902).
 More than 1,200 people, most of them children, died at the Irene Camp.
 Today, the names of those who died here are memorialized at the Irene Concentration Camp Cemetery and Memorial.

+Tents of the British concentration camp for Whites of Irene.

+A malnourished Boer boy in the camp at Irene.